cronitorio/cronitor-python/README.md

 # your api keys can found here - https://cronitor.io/settings
 cronitor.api_key = 'apiKey123'

-# apply the cronitor decorator to monitor any function
+# Apply the cronitor decorator to monitor any function.
-# A monitor with default settings will be automatically
+# If no monitor matches the provided key, one will be created.
-# provisioned the first time a event is received.
 @cronitor.job('send-invoices')
 def send_invoices_task(*args, **kwargs):
     ...
 ```